Media Server Deduplication and PureDisk Performance Requirements

 - If using a 1GB NIC it will not meet the requirements and you will need at least 4 1GB NICS or a single 10GB NIC to meat the minimum performance requirements.

-6. On server 2008 R2 make sure that SP1 is installed as it includes many network and disk i/o performance patches:
+6. On Windows Server 2008 R2, make sure that SP1 is installed as it includes many network and disk i/o performance patches:

 7. Stagger the backups under NetBackup so that they are not all starting at the same time.